SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    >> reversedNames
    << // reversedNames : [String] = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

-For more about operator functions, see :ref:`AdvancedOperators_OperatorFunctions`.
+For more about operator method, see :ref:`AdvancedOperators_OperatorFunctions`.

 .. _Closures_TrailingClosures: